What is EDI?

 When an EDI document is created, such as an invoice, the order of text and the order of the data fields within that text gives it meaning.
 That text must strictly adhere to the EDI standard or else the sending and receiving systems will not be able to understand the document.
 The define exactly where and how each piece of information in the document will be found.
 An EDI message will comprise one single business document, e.g. a purchase order, invoice, or advance ship notice.

 Across many industries, the exchange of electronic document B2B messages continues to be the means by which key business processes are transacted.
 EDI is not going away anytime soon.

 The disadvantages of EDI

 EDI documents are not necessarily human-readable.
 Here is an example of an EDI message:

 Businesses often find that using EDI messages can add time and complexity to supply chain and partner onboarding processes, but since they are standard for B2B communication, it would be difficult to stop using EDI.
 The question facing many enterprises is how to stay innovative and agile while still retaining the ability for B2B communication using EDI message standards.

 MuleSoft is offering businesses a new approach to EDI, which provides next generation functionality for organizations to address B2B and EDI use cases and transform how they compete through API-led connectivity.
 Our B2B connectivity product, Anypoint B2B, enables companies to deliver products to market more quickly, increase agility to respond to changing production and supply chain strategies, and improve margins by reducing operational costs.

-Take a look at more resources about how our approach to connectivity could help your organization increase agility and innovation while adhering to standard EDI documents.
+Learn more about API-led connectivity and see how MuleSoft can help your organization increase agility and innovation, while adhering to standard EDI documents.